Scuba diving Great Barrier Reef

 Buddy up with another passenger or take the guided dive option.
 It’s your choice.
 Our friendly dive team will ensure you have a buddy to go diving with if you’re travelling alone.

-If you have never dived before, there will be an opportunity for you to try an introductory dive.
+If you have never dived before, you will have an opportunity to try an introductory dive.
 Introductory dives are all done with an experienced dive instructor.

 Go on a guided dive with one of our friendly and professional dive teams and take all the hassle off navigating yourself!
 Our experienced guides will show you the best dive spots, get you back to the boat and ensure you have a fun and comfortable scuba.